 On the pH scale, any substance above 7 is considered alkaline.
 Alkaline water has less free hydrogen available, so it will not dissolve or react with different substances.

-How to Test Acidity Level of RO Water
+How to Test the Acidity Level of RO Water

 There are different ways to test RO water’s acidity level.
-It’s best to use the digital pH meter method for the most accurate result.
+It’s best to use the digital pH meter method for the most accurate results.

 1. Digital pH Meter: